Valuing the impacts of climate change can help us make smarter decisions.

 The social cost of greenhouse gases (SC-GHG) is a metric designed to quantify and monetize climate damages, representing the net economic cost of climate pollution to society.
 Simply, the SC-GHG is a monetary estimate of the damage done by each ton of greenhouse gases that is released into the air.

 The SC-GHG is a powerful tool that can streamline decisionmaking and underpin economically efficient policies.
-Many decisionmakers, including policymakers in several U.S. states, are now using the SC-GHG to craft smarter energy and climate policies that benefit society.
+Many decisionmakers—including policymakers in the federal government, numerous U.S. states and foreign nations—are now using the SC-GHG to craft smarter energy and climate policies that benefit society.